Systems of linear simultaneous equations can be solved by two methods:

 Gauss Siedel iterative procedure is similar to Jacobi’s iterative procedure except in this method, we keep using the results of previous steps into next steps.
 Watch the video lecture to grab this topic and learn the difference between Jacob’s and Gauss Siedel method.

-Thts all for this post.
+That is all for this post.
 Watch each video attentively and repeat the video if you miss the concept.
-If you have any doubts please leave your comment below and we will try to resolve your query as sson as possible.
+Do check our other advanced engineering maths videos and basic maths videos.
+If you have any doubts please leave your comment below and we will try to resolve your query as soon as possible.